Digitization: Offsite, DfMA and BIM with VR

-Following Walker Simpson Architects' major investment in Revit technology through 2015 and 2016, the vast majority of our projects are now developed in BIM .
+Following Walker Simpson Architects' major investment in Revit technology through 2015 to 2018, all our projects are now developed in BIM Revit software.
 The practice is making significant progress in advancing its BIM Implementation Plan at Level 2.
 We are currently proceeding with our programme for BIM Level 2 Accreditation with support from the Building Research Establishment (BRE) and alignment with PAS1192 and ISO19650 standards.

 Designs are being developed to support learning, living and working.
 Technical innovations are driven by the desire to create attractive and stimulating environments, all within a flexible and adaptable building envelope.

 Our offsite initiative is a means by which high standards in building design can be achieved within limited budgets and tight timescales.

-National Best Practice Award for Innovation MPA British Precast 2013, the Demonstration Unit
+National Best Practice Award for Innovation MPA British Precast 2013: Zero Carbon Demonstration Unit